Big-Life-Lab/PHES-ODM-sharing/README.md

 columns should be shared, specify the table or tables in the `table` column, list `select` in the `mode` column, and then list the column or columns to be shared in the `value` column.
-When specifying the columns, you can separate distinct column names with a ";", or if choosing several sequential columns you can list the first and last of the sequential series separated by a ":" (ex: column2:column5).
-This will match to how the columns are sequenced in the data.
+When specifying the columns, you can separate distinct column names with a ";".
 The `key` and `operator` columns should be left blank (or `NA`) as they are not used in these rules, and any values in these columns for `select`-mode rows will be ignored.

 To select all tables or all columns, an `all` value can be used in the `table` and/or `value` columns of the sharing csv.